crux82/gqa-it/README.md

 ## Evaluating a Neural Visual Question Answer System over GQA-it

-The [LXMERT](https://github.com/airsplay/lxmert) VQA neural system [tan and Bansal, 2019] was adapted to the Italian language.
+The [LXMERT](https://github.com/airsplay/lxmert) VQA neural system [Tan and Bansal, 2019] was adapted to the Italian language.
 The system was trained on the automatically translated version of GQA [Hudson and Manning, 2019] in order to measure the performance of a state-of-the-art model on the GQA-it dataset.
 The reported results are obtained on a manually-validated Test Set odf 3,000 question-answer pairs (gold) and on the automatically translated resource (silver).
 More details and comparative results are described in [Croce et al. 2021].